 The idea of killing a close friend or family member sounds ridiculous, but it happens.
 It’s called assisted suicide, or euthanasia.
-And it’s legal in three states.
-The people of Oregon and Washington vote in favor of it.
-In addition a Judge Dorothy McCarter in Montana has ruled that assisted suicide in that state is a legal practice.
+And it’s legal in nine states and the District of Columbia.
 What’s even more disturbing is that there are cases reported from all over the country.

 EXAMPLE: NBC Correspondent Betty Rollin helped her mother, who had cancer, commit suicide in 1983.
-She wrote a book about it, Last Wish, which was made into a movie.
-The movie aired on ABC in January 1992.
+She wrote a book about it called Last Wish, which was made into a movie that aired on ABC in January 1992.
 “I HELPED MY MOTHER TO DIE” was the headline on the front cover of People magazine, Jan.
 20, 1992.
 “I have no regrets,” Betty said.
 “This is what she wanted.”

 1994: The Oregon “Death With Dignity” (death-on-demand) Act was narrowly approved by voters.
 Legal challenges ensued, blocking it from taking effect until 1997.

 View the Oregon law in-depth

 1998: The U.S. Supreme Court unanimously upheld the right of states to prohibit PAS, overturning two lower-court rulings.
 Compassion in Dying had initiated these challenges to laws prohibiting PAS in WA and NY.